JeffersonLab/iguana/doc/setup.md

 Instead of `configure.py`, use `meson` directly for more control:

-1. The version number is dynamically determined from the `git` tag; either:
+1. The version number is dynamically determined from the most recent `git` tag; either:
    - run `.github/detect-version.sh`
    - put the version number in `.version` in the top-level directory of the repository
 2. Follow the [note on dependency resolution](dependency_resolution.md)